Charan1234567/A02Gurudu/README.md

 This repository is for my A02 assignment.

-Home page dis[lays the information about me.
+Home page displays the information about me.

 In my second page calculation..I calculated pace with taking speed and time as input values.